Lulzim Basha: Berisha Cabinet (2005–2011)

 He served as the party's spokesperson during the 2005 parliamentary elections at which he was elected as the MP of Constituency #33 in Tirana.
-He was then nominated in the Berisha government as Minister of Public Works, Transport and Telecommunications, where he served for a period of two years.
+He was then nominated in the Berisha government as Minister of Public Works, Transport and Telecommunications, where he served for two years.

 After the 2009 election, Basha was nominated as Ministry of Internal Affairs in the new Berisha government.
 As Minister of Interior, he implemented all the required criteria for visa-free travel to the Schengen countries, including the modernisation of the Albanian border and immigration police system, the issuing of high security biometric passports and a tougher fight against criminal activity and criminal assets.
 These steps won international praise, notably by EUROPOL and other law enforcement bodies, and led to the decision of the EU on 8 November 2010 to lift all travel visa requirements for Albanian citizens effective 15 December 2010.